bruhunna/chrome-ext-masking/README.md

 4. You'll see a success message: "Masking mode activated!
 Click elements to mask them."

 #### Masking Elements
-1. Hover over any element on the page
+1. Hold Ctrl (Windows/Linux) or ⌘ (Mac) and hover over any element on the page
-2. A blue outline will appear around the element
+2. A blue outline will appear around the element while holding the modifier key
-3. Click the element to mask it
+3. Hold Ctrl/⌘ and click the element to mask it
+4. Regular clicks (without Ctrl/⌘) work normally for buttons, links, and forms
-4. The element will:
+5. The masked element will:
    - Turn dark gray/black
    - Show ██████ text instead of original content
    - Apply a blur effect
    - Show a "not-allowed" cursor

 #### Unmasking Elements
-1. Click on any masked element
+1. Hold Ctrl/⌘ and click on any masked element
 2. It will instantly return to its original appearance
 3. All original content and styling is restored